FeatureBaseDB/featurebase/docs/getting-started.md

 #### Using Go

-Pilosa requires Go 1.12 or higher.
+Pilosa supports the two most recent versions of Go.

 ##### Create the Environment

-In order to communicate with Pilosa through your Go code, you must have a client, which is go-pilosa.
-To install go-pilosa, open a terminal (one other than the one running Pilosa) and download the library to your `GOPATH` using:
+Interacting with Pilosa in your go program is best accomplished using our client, go-pilosa.
+To install go-pilosa, open a new  terminal and download the library to your `GOPATH` using:
 ```
 go get github.com/pilosa/go-pilosa
 ```

-To contain the Getting Started project in one place, we will create a new folder as follows:
+Create a project folder:
 ```
-mkdir getting_started && cd getting_started
+mkdir getting-started && cd getting-started
 ```

 In this folder, we will download two CSV files to provide data to our fields later on.
 Download the `stargazer.csv` and `language.csv` files here: